Last Updated: Jan 07, 2026 Views: 11

 There is currently much debate in Canada and around the world about the use of copyright protected works in the training of LLMs, as well as who holds the copyright on content created by such AI tools.
 Clear guidance from the courts remains to be seen.

-Regardless of legal rulings, there are also ethical considerations to be made around using content without creators being compensated or even acknowledged.
+Regardless of legal rulings, there are also ethical considerations to be made around using content without creators being compensated, or even acknowledged, for their work.

 For now, we advise against uploading the following kinds of content: